susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 + The __M__ stands for __MySQL__ - Open-source database server.
 + The __P__ stands for __PHP__ - Web scripting language.

-When setting up a local server, you could individually download and install Apache, PHP and MySQL or use a all-in-one package such as [MAMP](http://www.mamp.info/en/) (our choice for Mac) or [XAMPP](https://www.apachefriends.org/index.html) (our choice for Windows).
+When setting up a local server, you could individually download and install Apache, PHP and MySQL or use an all-in-one package such as [MAMP](http://www.mamp.info/en/) (our choice for Mac) or [XAMPP](https://www.apachefriends.org/index.html) (our choice for Windows).
 Below are instructions for setting up both...

 ## MAMP Setup on Mac

-Download and install MAMP: <https://www.mamp.info/en/>.
+Download and install MAMP: <https://mamp.info/en/downloads/>.

 <small>Note: The download includes both free *MAMP* and *MAMP Pro* (paid version).
 You'll only need to use the free MAMP version in this class.</small>